solo-io/gloo/docs/content/guides/traffic_management/request_processing/retries/_index.md

 ## Retries for rate limited requests

-You can configure a separate retry backoff strategy for requests that got rate limited.
+You can configure a separate retry backoff strategy for requests that are rate limited.
 This way, you can prevent retries on already rate limited services.

 To determine if a request was rate limited, a specific reset header is used, such as the `X-RateLimit-Reset` or `Retry-After` headers.
 If the header is present in the response, the backoff strategy for rate limited requests is applied and the general retry backoff strategy is ignored.